CognitiveBurden/CodingWithABaby/README.md

         - Provide other habits, family exercise, reading physical books
         - Don't use screen time as reward or punishment, b/c makes devices seem more important
         - encourage active screen time, jumping jacks on commercials
+        - No gadgets during the week and only 30 min to 2 hours on weekend
+        - Some parent do not let their teens have social media accounts except services like snapchat which delete messages after they are sent
+        - Differentiate passive consumption from creation time, which is similar to playing piano or writing
+        - Some Silicon Valley parents send their kids to Waldorf School in Los Altos, which focuses on hands on learing, so there are no computers
+        -
 ### Digital Guardians
 * How do we manage our children's digital persona?
     - Do you put pictures and names of children on public websites
     - How do you communicate about your children to others
     - Do you reserve digital domains for your children?
     - Can we give our children a leg up on creating an easily identifiable digital persona?
+        + Squat on accounts?
+    - TODO: Some other services which are ephemeral like Snapchat which deletes messages
+* Personal Privacy refers to you kid's online reputation
+* Consumer Privacy refers to data companies can collect about your kids during online interactions and transactions
+* Use strict privacy settings in apps and websites
+* Know your kids passwords to social media sites
+* Teach kids to be aware of personal information they are giving away online
+* The Children's Online Privacy Protection Act, prevents kid-targeted websites and apps from collecting data on kids younger than 13 without parental consent
+* Never let kid share name, school's name, age,phone number, email, home address with strangers
+* Never open email from strangers

 ### How to teach coding
 + There are some good apps to help teach coding